ozos/ozos.github.io/about.md

 ## What I do for fun.

-Walking, listening to music, writing, reading, programming, videogames, cooking, watching tv series, outdoors,
+Walking, listening to music, writing, reading, programming, videogames, cooking, watching tv series, outdoors and testing things in virtual enviroments.

-//and I have been following a regular exercise program for the last five months.

 ## Setup